juszczakmarek/flight-planner-util/README.md

 # Flight planner util - demo app

 This is a demo app created for fully domenstrative purpose.
-More detailed desciption will be provided later.
-As for now, it is enough to say what are the requirements:
+Requirements:

 > Your task is to implement application with two functionalities:
 >